gecio/gecio.github.io/docs/_imke/clusterbackups/restorepvcfromvolume/index.en.md

 ## Adding the PVC referencing the correct PV

-As a next step, as PVC needs to be build which references the PV we just created.
+As a next step, a PVC needs to be build which references the PV we just created.
 To do so, the PVC needs to have the `spec.volumeName`-key set to the PV name:

 ```yaml
 apiVersion: v1